 How to Build a Mentoring Program for Successful Onboarding

-The first pillar in MentorcliQ’s unique Strategic Mentoring Framework shows targeted programs in Career Development aimed at helping an organization address the employee lifecycle.
-Career development mentoring programs are a great place for organizations to start as there is a clear line between program return on investment (ROI) and the retention, engagement, and mobility of an employee whose professional and personal growth and success was supported by their organization.
+Where do you begin when developing onboarding programs that feature mentoring as a central piece of the experience?
+Career development mentoring programs are a great place for organizations to start as there is a clear line between program return on investment (ROI) and the retention, engagement, and mobility of an employee whose professional and personal growth and success are supported by their organization.

-Since organizations invest time and effort to attract and interview top talent, they have a vested interest in retaining their new hires, highlighting the need for an effective onboarding program.
-Why is mentoring in an onboarding program important to new hires?
-This will be the first introduction that your employee has to the organization.
-The program will give your employee a step up on becoming productive and integrated as quickly as possible while giving them realistic expectations for the job that they signed on for.
-By providing a formal experience, you can increase engagement, job satisfaction, and performance of your new hire.
+The onboarding program is the first sustained introduction that your employee has to the organization.
+The program will give your employee a leg up toward becoming productive and integrated as quickly as possible while giving them realistic expectations for the job that they signed on for.
+By providing a formal experience, you can increase the engagement, job satisfaction, and performance of your new hire.